 The HR element includes some of the most relevant features: reports and analytics, payroll, time tracker and absence and leave management.

 Nevertheless, it’s worth noting that this software is geared towards large multinationals with over 1000 employees.

 This American all-in-one software focuses specifically on corporate culture.
 It’s the equivalent of Kenjo in the US.

 Cloud HR platforms are increasingly adhering to the business model known as SaaS (Software as a Service).
 This means that users can connect through the internet without buying a physical product, and the company pays a fixed fee per employee.
 As a result, the price is flexible and adapts to the size of your business.
 The more employees you have, the higher the cost.
 On the other hand, if you're a small business with 10 employees, you'll have access to comprehensive and high-quality service at a much smaller fee.

 Online HR software prices vary significantly because they usually offer different subscription plans depending on the features you want to use.
 Prices generally vary from 3€ to 6€ per employee.
 So, a company with ten employees would pay between 35€ to 45€ a month.

 Our Kenjo HR software calculator will give you an idea of how much all the features mentioned here would cost.

 To calculate a price for you, tell us a little about your company.

 Choose your plan

-Do you need an extra feature?
+Do you need an extra feature (Add-on)?